IanMooreIsMe/CSE115-ProjectPart2/README.md

 Final project for CSE115 at UB.

 A website that visualizes data about the 500 most recent earthquakes and implements a fun game where users guess if the next one will have a higher or lower magnitude.

 ## How to Setup

 1. Install the requirements in requirements.txt
-2. Replace REPLACE_WITH_MAPBOX_TOKEN in visualizations.js with your token
-3. Minify the .js and .css
+2. Rename config.example.cfg to config.cfg and replace the values
-4. Start server.py
+3. Start server.py

 ## Requirements
 - [x] Choose a data source that you access through a web API